-In a broad arena like illustration, which stretches across national borders and multiple media (from packaging design to posters, newsprint to digital, boxes and billboards, print ads and beyond), identifying trends accurately is a bit of a minefield.
+In a broad arena like illustration, which stretches across national borders and multiple media, identifying trends accurately is a bit of a minefield.

-But with that said, looking back on 2018, we still believe it's possible to pull out some broad themes about what kind of illustration has been in demand from clients.
+But with that said, with 2018 quickly coming to a close, we still believe it's possible to pull out some broad themes about what kind of illustration has been in demand from clients.
 (Whether you approve of them or not, well that's a different story.)